voroware/Voro-AIO-Username-Checker/README.md

 ## Requirements:

 - A Brain
-- A TLS Client (Optional - needed for Kick.com & Solo.to)
+- A TLS Client (Optional - needed for Kick.com & Solo.to username checkers)